I know chronic illness acceptance means different things to different people.

 I believe acceptance is acknowledging the pain you have currently is going nowhere.
 Treatment may change it to a degree in the future, but acceptance is dealing with life as it is until things change, and then dealing with it as is then.
 You still strive for treatments and methods to improve pain, of course.
 But you accept you also have to deal with existing pain in order to have a life with it.
 Because you want to adapt in such a way as to be able to have a life.
 To be able to do things like have a social life, visit with family and friends and go to various events.
 You want to be able to go on a vacation if you want to.
 To work, in some variable degree, if this is possible in your case, but if not then to have something that fills that void for you.
 We don’t want to be fearful and hopelessness of our pain such as we do not engage in the world.
 But we also want to pace ourselves, moderate our activities and stay within our limits.
 Accepting we have pain so when we do something, we have to be prepared for anything our illness may crop up… so bring things with us we may need.
 Never go unprepared.
 Go gentle and mellow into that world.
 Embrace the tortoise!

 Accepting while there are limited things we can do about the pain treatment wise we can do things about our suffering.
 And working on reducing our suffering will help us cope with our pain experience.
 This will then help us to be able to live a life.

-So acceptance to me is getting our of that survival mode and then learning ways to manage my suffering so that I could accept the pain I am currently in to have a life, in the limited way I can as long as I pace, moderate and stay within my limits.
+So acceptance of chronic illness to me is getting out of that survival mode and then learning ways to manage my suffering so that I could accept the pain I am currently in to have a life, in the limited way I can as long as I pace, moderate and stay within my limits.